paul-breen/xcsv/README.md

 * No leading/trailing whitespace.
 * Preferably use a common vocabulary for variable name, such as [CF conventions](http://cfconventions.org/index.html).
 * Units in parentheses.
-* Optional footnotes in square brackets.
+* Optional notes in square brackets, that reference an item in the extended header section.

 ```
 time (year) [a],depth (m)